 Jon Coaffee is Professor in Urban Geography based in PAIS.
-His interdisciplinary research focuses upon the interplay of physical and socio-political aspects of urban resilience and he has also published widely, especially on the impact of terrorism and other security concerns on the functioning of urban areas.
+His interdisciplinary research focuses upon the interplay of physical and socio-political aspects of urban resilience and national security and he has also published widely, especially on the impact of terrorism, climate change and other security concerns on the functioning of cities.
 During this research he has worked closely with a range of public, private and Third sector stakeholders to ensure his research is co-produced and has real world impact.
-Jon's work has been published in multiple disciplinary areas such as political science, geography, town planning, sociology and civil engineering.
-Most notably he has published a series of monographs: Terrorism Risk and the City (2003), The Everyday Resilience of the City (2008), Terrorism Risk and the Global City: Towards Urban Resilience (2009), Sustaining and Securing the Olympic City (2011) Urban Resilience: Planning for Risk, Crisis and Uncertainty (2016), The Routledge Handbook of International Resilience (2016), Futureproof: How to Build Resilienc in an Uncertain World and Security (2019), Security, Resilience and Planning: Planning's role in countering terrorism (2020) and The War on Terror and the Normalisation of Urban Security (2021).
+Jon's work has been published in multiple disciplinary areas such as political science, geography, town planning, environmental science, sociology and civil engineering.
+Most notably he has published a series of monographs: Terrorism Risk and the City (2003), The Everyday Resilience of the City (2008), Terrorism Risk and the Global City: Towards Urban Resilience (2009), Sustaining and Securing the Olympic City (2011) Urban Resilience: Planning for Risk, Crisis and Uncertainty (2016), The Routledge Handbook of International Resilience (2016), Futureproof: How to Build Resilience in an Uncertain World and Security (2019), Security, Resilience and Planning: Planning's role in countering terrorism (2020) and The War on Terror and the Normalisation of Urban Security (2021).
 His work has also been supported by a significant number of EU and UK Research Council grants.

 - Urban security